Ssevve/react-chat-app/README.md

 - User can create an account
 - User can add other users as friends
 - User can see offline and online friends
-- User can chat with a friend in real-time
+- User can chat with friends in real-time
 - Fully responsive
 - Mobile first approach